✂️ Segmentation¶

 -

-This paper proposes LoD-Loc v3, which addresses two critical limitations of LoD-based UAV localization — poor cross-scene generalization and pose ambiguity in dense urban areas — by constructing a large-scale synthetic instance segmentation dataset (InsLoD-Loc, 100K images) and upgrading the localization paradigm from semantic to instance silhouette alignment.
-On the Tokyo-LoDv3 dense scene benchmark, the method achieves a ~2000% improvement in (2m, 2°) accuracy over the previous state of the art.
+This paper proposes LoD-Loc v3, which addresses poor cross-scene generalization and pose ambiguity in dense cities for LoD-based UAV localization.
+By constructing a large-scale synthetic instance segmentation dataset (InsLoD-Loc) containing 100,000 images and upgrading the localization paradigm from semantic to instance silhouette alignment, it achieves a 2000% precision improvement (2m, 2°) on the dense Tokyo-LoDv3 scene compared to the previous SOTA.

 - Looking Beyond the Window: Global-Local Aligned CLIP for Training-free Open-Vocabulary Semantic Segmentation